it-is-final/PokeG3ACE/ace_notes/ExitCodes/FRLG_GrabACE_ShortExit.md

-# Write `BX lr` to Box 14
+# Grab ACE Box 14 Exit Code
-This code enables the usage of longer box name codes through writing opcode `BX lr` to Box 14.
+This exit code enables the usage of longer box name codes through the grab ACE exit code to box 14.
-Codes making use of this version of the Box 14 setup do not require the use of an additional exit code bootstrap.
+Box name codes making use of this version of the Box 14 exit code do not require the use of an additional exit code bootstrap.

 1. Write the following box names:
     ```